');

 About Tyler, TX

-Tyler is a major city in Texas with a population of 107,718 residents.
-The median household income is $65,527 per year, which is near the national average.
-The median age in Tyler is 35.5 years.
+Tyler is a major city located in Texas with a population of 107,718 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,527 per year, which is 13% below the national median of $75,149.
+The median age of 35.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Tyler Ranks in Texas